aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

 Little branch(es) attached to the bar indicates the direction of the cursor.

-* ㅏ, ㅓ, ㅗ, and ㅜ moves cursor by one character right, left, top, bottom respectively.
+* ㅏ, ㅓ, ㅗ, and ㅜ moves cursor by one character right, left, up, and down, respectively.
-* ㅑ, ㅕ, ㅛ, and ㅠ moves cursor by two characters right, left, top, bottom respectively.
+* ㅑ, ㅕ, ㅛ, and ㅠ moves cursor by two characters right, left, up, and down, respectively.
 * ㅡ, ㅣ, and  ㅢ are the "reflectors".
 The cursor moves back to where it had come from.
 While ㅢ reflects all movement of the cursor, ㅡ reflects only vertical movement of the cursor, as ㅣ does horizontal movement only.
 The movement which is not reflected moves in the direction it went, by the law of inertia.

 ### Consonants: the Commands